-After completion and acceptance of design review phase of the project, the build of the ROV quickly got underway.
-The University shipped all of their existing ancillary equipment to DOER for integration to the new system.
+After the completion and acceptance of the design review phase of the project, the build of the ROV quickly got underway.
+The University shipped all of their existing ancillary equipment to DOER for integration into the new system.
 Ocean Innovations assured timely delivery of all new equipment and instrumentation.

 The ROV build was ultimately completed with factory acceptance tests utilizing sections of deck cable and existing cable that the university provided in place of the UNOLS .681 Because of the concerns surrounding the UNOLS cable pool, the University elected to order their own full spool of the cable by way of ensuring direct control and reliability.